AndreyShpilevskiy/FileManager/README.md

-# LR4
-This is LR4.
 FileManagerMaven

-This FileManager can work with text and xlsx files.
-You can create, delete, find and rename files with format ".txt" and also find key words in the text of the file.
+This FileManager can work with text and Microsoft Excel files in ".xlsx" format.
+You can create, delete, find and rename files with format ".txt" and also find key words in file and replace them.
 Also you can read the Microsoft Excel sheets and edit them.

 Choosing directory